LibraryCarpentry/lc-wikidata/_episodes/06-bulk_actions.md

 questions:
 - "How do you bulk upload to Wikidata?"
 objectives:
-- "Understand how to run a bulk import into Wikidata"
+- "Know how to run a bulk import into Wikidata"
-- "practice using quickstatements? (module 3 already includes QuickStatements)"
+- "Be able to add statements using quickstatements? (module 3 already includes QuickStatements)"
 - "Be familiar with the tools used for bulk edits and imports"
-- "Tools for bulk upload: - Quick statements (https://www.wikidata.org/wiki/Help:QuickStatements)"
-- "Connect bulk import possibilities to cataloging and digital science/archive projects?"
+- "Be able to connect bulk import possibilities to cataloging and digital science/archive projects"
-- "Understand how to write a good queries in terms of performance"
+- "Know how to write good queries in terms of performance"
 keypoints:
 - "First key point.
 (FIXME)"
 ---